toji/webgpu-gltf-case-study/index.md

        * Set node transform bind group
        * Draw primitive

-That way while the number of times we set the node data stays the same the number of times we set the pipeline and primitive data has the potential to be drastically lower.
+That way while the number of times we set the pipeline has the potential to be drastically lower, the primitive data only needs to be set once per primitive, and the node transform only needs to be set once per node.

-### Track your render data carefully.
+### Track your render data carefully

-In order to efficiently iterate through our render loop's data in the order prescribed above, we'll want to start tracking it differently.
-Remember, the more work we do up-front, the less we'll need to do at draw time.
+In order to efficiently iterate through the render loop's data in the order prescribed above, we'll want to start tracking it differently.
+Remember, the more work we do up-front, the less we'll need to do at draw time!
 In this case that means saving our GPU data in a way that mimics our intended draw order.

-First, we used to track a big list of node transforms and meshes.
-But that's going to be difficult to use if we're trying to look up which transforms to use for a primitive rather than visa-versa.
+We originally tracked a big list of node transforms and meshes, but that's going to be difficult to use if we're trying to look up which transforms to use for a primitive rather than visa-versa.
 So instead we should start tracking a list of transforms to be applied on every primitive.
-Let's call those "instances" of the primitive, shall we?
+Let's call those "instances" of the primitive.

 ```js
 // We don't need this map to persist into the draw loop, so we'll declare it here and pass